UMAprotocol/UMIPs/UMIPs/umip-143.md

 ## Implementation

 ```
 1. Query the PERP/USD price from Binance, OKEx and Coinbase Pro using whatever TWAP is defined for the ancillary data `twapLength` value.
 Note that `twapLength` should be defined in seconds.
 If there is no ancillary data or no `twapLength` key present, then the most recent price that falls before the price request timestamp should be used.
+If there is `ohlcPeriod` key present in the ancillary data voters should use price interval in seconds specified in the `ohlcPeriod` value, otherwise 1 minute price interval should be used.
 2. Take the median of the PERP/USD results from step 1.
 3. Round result from step 2 to 8 decimals to get the PERP/USD price.
 4. (for USD/PERP) Take the inverse of the result of step 3.